arangodb/docs/3.7/http/administration-and-monitoring-metrics.md

 growing, you should consider scaling your system according to your needs.
 Remember to rebalance shards if you scale up DB-Servers.

+**Metric**
+- `arangodb_scheduler_queue_full_failures`:
+  Number of times a request/task could not be added to the scheduler queue because the queue was full.
+If this happens, the corresponding request will be responded to with an HTTP 503 ("Service Unavailable") response.

+**Exposed by**
+Coordinator, DB-Server, Agents

+**Threshold**
+- For `arangodb_scheduler_queue_full_failures`:
+  - This should be 0, as dropping requests is an extremely undesirable event.

+**Troubleshoot**

+If the number of queue full failures is greater than zero and even growing over time, it indicates that the server (or one of the server in a cluster) is overloaded and cannot keep up with the workload.
+There are many potential reasons for this, e.g. servers with too little capacity, spiky workloads, or even network connectivity issues.
+Whenever this problem happens, it needs further detailed analysis of what could be the root cause.

 ### Supervision

 The supervision is an integral part of the cluster and runs on the leading